pytest-dev/pyfakefs/README.md

 pyfakefs.py was initially developed at Google by Mike Bland as a modest fake implementation of core Python modules.
 It was introduced to all of Google in September 2006.
 Since then, it has been enhanced to extend its functionality and usefulness.
-At last count, pyfakefs is used in over 2,000 Python tests at Google.
+At last count, pyfakefs was used in over 2,000 Python tests at Google.

 Google released pyfakefs to the public in 2011 as Google Code project